Medically reviewed by Drugs.com. Last updated on Aug 27, 2022.

 Pharmacologic Class: Colony Stimulating Factor

-Uses For filgrastim
+Uses for filgrastim

 Filgrastim injection is used to treat neutropenia (low white blood cells) that is caused by cancer medicines.
 It is a synthetic (man-made) form of a substance that is naturally produced in your body called a colony stimulating factor.
 Filgrastim helps the bone marrow to make new white blood cells.

 When certain cancer medicines are used to fight cancer cells, they also affect the white blood cells that fight infections.
-Filgrastim is used to prevent or reduce the risk of infection while you are being treated with cancer medicines. filgrastim is also used to help the bone marrow recover after a bone marrow transplantation, for a process called peripheral blood progenitor cell collection in cancer patients, and to improve survival in cancer patients who have been exposed to radiation.
+Filgrastim is used to prevent or reduce the risk of infections while you are being treated with cancer medicines.
+Filgrastim is also used to help the bone marrow recover after a bone marrow transplantation, for a process called peripheral blood progenitor cell collection in cancer patients, and to improve survival in cancer patients who have been exposed to radiation.

-filgrastim is available only with your doctor's prescription.
+Filgrastim is available only with your doctor's prescription.

-Before Using filgrastim
+Before using filgrastim